 As part of NYCHA's commitment to increasing transparency and improving communications with our residents, the agency provides daily updates online regarding elevator, gas, heat or hot water issues at developments.
 This is an important way of providing real-time, critical information to our stakeholders in a simple, easy to use format.

 NYCHA’s Physical Needs Assessment is an accounting of the short-term and long-term capital needs, including apartment, architectural, electrical, mechanical, and site needs for each development.
 These estimates help inform the capital planning for infrastructure improvements, modernization, and other systematic upgrades.
-The PNA of NYCHA’s 328 developments is performed every five years and an updated assessment is currently underway.
+The PNA of NYCHA’s 328 developments is performed every five years.

 NYCHA maintains data sets available for the public to view and download on the City’s Open Data portal.